glotzerlab/parsnip/_joss/paper.md

 specification-compliant queries into heterogeneous databases of both CIF and mmCIF files, further accelerating programmatic materials exploration.
-Although the Gemmi library does support a similar style of wildcard in their `gemmi grep` command-line tool, it's use is limited to bash scripting and each wildcard query requires the file to be re-parsed in its entirety [@Wojdyr:2022].
+Although the Gemmi library does support a similar style of wildcard in their `gemmi grep` command-line tool, its use is limited to bash scripting and each wildcard query requires the file to be re-parsed in its entirety [@Wojdyr:2022].

-`parsnip` is designed and optimized for use as a dependency in larger materials science codes, requiring only Numpy as a dependency.
+`parsnip` is designed and optimized for use as a dependency in larger materials science codes, requiring only NumPy as a dependency.
 For this reason, it has already been incorporated into the **Freud** analysis library, which uses `parsnip` to extract unit cell data for use as reference structures in high-throughput simulation analysis [@Freud2020].
-Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the underlying library means that integration with other libraries may be nontrivial. `parsnip` uses Numpy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
+Although other CIF libraries like **Gemmi** also have minimal dependency sets, the compiled nature of the underlying library means that integration with other libraries may be nontrivial. `parsnip` uses NumPy structured arrays to provide a stable data layout for cross-language access without modifying the build system of downstream projects.
 As a result, users get the benefits of copy-free data transfer to compiled languages without any additional complexity.